krlmlr/scriptlets/README.md

 ##gh-mirror

 Mirrors GitHub issues in a subdirectory of `.git` for offline use.
+A low-tech wrapper for `wget`.

 ##git-mmv